-To enable all children to have access to the curriculum, information and guidance, physical environment, school and wider community To enable targeted support and provision To enable specialist, individualised support and provision(Some of this is dependent on additional funding) The SENCO is an experienced teacher and part of the Senior Leadership team and is currently completing the National Award for SEN qualification.
+To enable all children to have access to the curriculum, information and guidance, physical environment, school and wider community To enable targeted support and provision To enable specialist, individualised support and provision(Some of this is dependent on additional funding) The SENCO is an experienced teacher and part of the Senior Leadership team and has completed the National Award for SEN qualification.
 The SENCO is part of the Truro SEN TPAT cluster.
 The SENCO attends cluster, trust, County network and EP meetings termly.
-A number of staff trained in Team Teach, paediatric first aid, Optima., Numicon, Memory Skills, Time To Talk, Socially Speaking, Funfit, Phonological Awareness and Draw and Talk.
-TA's trained in; - Speech and Language Therapy - Makaton PECs and use of visuals - Sensory processing/needs - Visual Impairments - Hearing impairments - Diabetic monitoring and administration - Phonological Awareness - Memory Skills
+A number of staff trained in Team Teach, paediatric first aid, Little Wandle SEN., Numicon, Memory Skills, Time To Talk, Socially Speaking, Funfit, Phonological Awareness and Draw and Talk.
+TA's trained in; Speech and Language Therapy Makaton PECs and use of visuals Sensory processing/needs Visual Impairments Hearing impairments Diabetic monitoring and administration Phonological Awareness Memory Skills